Octopus-J/MLworks/README.md

 # MLworks
-Some small codes about ML
+Some small codes about ML,implemented in python3

 # Hello!Thanks for your reading